 She is committed to helping young people, particularly those who face social, cultural or economic barriers, to realise and achieve their full potential.

-Fionna works on research and monitoring and evaluation for our programmes.
+Fionna co-ordinates monitoring, evaluation and research for our programmes.
 She is committed to using data and research to develop new insights and strategies into how we can improve social mobility for young people.
 She sees access to higher education as vital to young people from disadvantaged backgrounds improving their life chances.

 Before joining the team Fionna worked in research coordination for the European Commission and as a Team Leader on a youth livelihoods programme for Restless Development Tanzania.